Sisters’ Dilemma: Who’s going to grandma?

 Which of the sisters is correct?
 Try to analyze the problem above and see if you can answer it on your own.
 Try not to peek below.

-To give us all the possible sums (or outcomes) of the two dice rolled, we construct an addition table of the number of dots as shown below.
+To give us all the possible sums (or outcomes), we construct an addition table of the number of dots as shown below.
 Using the table, we can observe the following:

 From the second table, it is clear that number of possible outcomes is 36 and the probability rolling an even number is 1 + 3 + 5 + 5 + 3 + 1 = 18 out of 36.
 Also, the probability of rolling an odd number is 2 + 4 + 6 + 4 + 2 = 18 out of 36 possible odd number outcomes.
 Therefore, Ishi is correct: The dice deal is fair.